 Any way you provide credit will have costs.
 All credit companies including credit cards charge a fee.
 Even if you carry the balance yourself you have the expense of billing and collections not to mention the occasional default.
 Or you may offer a cash discount.
 However you do it there is a cost to getting paid.

-I understand how some dentists just look at their balance sheet and see that they paid out 3% or so to Care Credit and figure they can keep that money by either charging the patient a credit fee or not offering financing.
-(By the way it may be a lot less than 3% depending on the amount and the plan.)
+I understand how some dentists just look at their balance sheet and see that they paid out 5% or so to Care Credit and figure they can keep that money by either charging the patient a credit fee or not offering financing.
 What the research tells us is that when patients are faced with either an extra fee or no financing option they will either go elsewhere or simply not get the treatment done.